jlinick/EclipseAutomator/README.md

 ./determine_times.py --lat 30.639372 --lon -98.409038 --height 258 --date 2024-04-08 --input info.json
 ```

-This will query the US Naval Observatory API for the exact eclipse timings for your location, then parse the response and fill out info.json with the event times.
+This will query the US Naval Observatory API for the exact eclipse timings for your location, then parse the response and fill out info.json.
 This does require an internet connection to run, so we recommend you run this either ahead of time, or, if you are mobile on the day of the eclipse connect to a mobile hotspot.
-Alternatively, you can use an eclipse timing app and input the times into the json [(see events below)](#events-(optional)).
+Alternatively, you can use an eclipse timing app and input the times into the json [(see contact_times below)](#contact_times-(optional)).

 You can see more details about how to run the script through